History of Religions

 Faculty: Stephan LichaCarolina López-Ruiz, James T. RobinsonAnand Venkatkrishnan, Christian K. Wedemeyer

-Associated Faculty: Paul Copp, Christopher Faraone
+Associated Faculty: Christopher Faraone

 History of Religions pays self-conscious and explicit attention to problems of epistemology, terminology, category formation, method and motive.
 Irreverent by temperament and sometimes on principle, it insists that [a] the Western monotheisms should not be the only paradigms and/or objects of legitimate study, [b] religion cannot be reduced to belief, but also includes issues of practices, institutions, communities, habitus and other factors that often operate below the level of consciousness, and [c] interpretation involves critical probing and systematic interrogation of the idealized self-representations of any religious phenomenon.